Lindesay Clark: Career

 He lectured at the University of Melbourne and established his own consultancy, doing mining engineering work in Central Australia, Queensland and New Guinea.
 He went to work for Gold Mines of Australia Ltd in 1930, beginning a 48-year association with that company.
 He became manager in 1931, and technical managing director of Western Mining Corporation (WMC) in 1933, holding that position until 1962.

 During World War II, he was engaged by the federal government as Deputy Controller of Minerals Production.
 This resulted in ventures such as extracting scheelite from King Island.
 He joined the boards of various BHP-controlled companies and directed the expansion of WMC's operations in Western Australia and Victoria.
 He became Chairman of WMC in 1952, retiring in 1974.
 The bauxite deposits in the Darling Range (WA) were proven under his watch.
 He became chairman of Alcoa Australia on its foundation in 1961, and his efforts led to the creation of the integrated aluminium industry in Australia.
 He was involved in the first exports of iron ore to Japan, the discovery of nickel and the development of a nickel industry, and the discovery of uranium deposits at Roxby Downs in South Australia.

-Lindesay Clark was president, fellow or member of a number of organisations, including the Australian Mines and Metals Association, the chambers of Mines of Western Australia and Victoria, the Australian Mineral Industries Research Association, the Australian Mining Industry Council, the Australian Academy of Technological Sciences (Fellow 1975), the Australasian Institute of Mining & Metallurgy, and the Institution of Mining and Metallurgy (London).
+Clark was president, fellow or member of a number of organisations, including the Australian Mines and Metals Association, the chambers of Mines of Western Australia and Victoria, the Australian Mineral Industries Research Association (AMIRA), the Australian Mining Industry Council, the Australian Academy of Technological Sciences (FTSE) (Foundation Fellow 1975), the Australasian Institute of Mining & Metallurgy (FAusIMM), and the Institution of Mining and Metallurgy (London).

+Personal life

 In 1922, he married Barbara Walch.
 A son, Arthur, was a foundation professor in pediatrics at Monash University.